Fair Allocation based on Diminishing Differences

 Finally, we compare the Diminishing-Differences assumption to another natural assumption which we call \emph{Binary}.
 It is based on the assumption that each agent only cares about getting as many as possible of his $k$ best items, where $k$ is an integer that may be different for different agents.
-We show that, while the number of utility functions that satisfy this assumption (for a given preference relation) is much smaller than the number of DD utility functions, it does not lead to new fairness concepts: necessary-binary-fairness is equivalent to necessary-fairness and possible-binary-fairness is equivalent to possible-fairness (\textbf{Section \ref{sec:binary}}).
+We show that, while the number of utility functions that satisfy this assumption (for a given preference relation) is much smaller than the number of DD utility functions, it does not lead to new fairness criteria: necessary\-/binary-fairness is equivalent to necessary\-/fairness and possible\-/binary-fairness is equivalent to possible\-/fairness ({Appendix \ref{sec:binary}}).